amunategui/amunategui.github.io/_posts/2015-12-12-accessing-the-gutenberg-library.md

 ## [1] 94

 ```
-The point here is that it's trivially easy to run some anaysis of litterature using Project Gutenberg.
+The point here is that it's trivially easy to run some analysis of literature using Project Gutenberg.

 <BR>